 The Leaky Sales Pipeline: Why You’re Losing Deals and How to Stop It

 As a salesperson, have you ever stopped to look back at the past 6 or 12 months of your opportunities?
 It can be rewarding to relive the great deals you closed and the hard work it took to achieve them.
 But what about the ones that got away?
+At Scorecard Sales, we help professionals master Sales Funnel Optimization to ensure those promising leads don’t vanish.
 You know the ones I’m talking about—not the tire kickers just looking for price comparisons or the potential customers you knew weren’t a good fit from the start.
 I mean the deals you were excited about, the ones you were certain would close, only to watch them slip through your fingers.
 Maybe they decided not to move forward, or worse, they went with a competitor.
 Looking back, you wonder—what, if anything, could you have done differently?
 You were so close, and then the opportunity leaked out of your sales pipeline.
 If this happens often, ask yourself: what is it costing you?

 Let’s be realistic—you’re not going to win every deal.
 Not every lost opportunity is a failure on your part, and not every deal lost over ‘price’ means your pricing is too high (please don’t go down that path—you likely won’t like where it leads).
-But often, there’s a flaw in your sales process that you can identify, control, and improve to close more deals and fix the leaks that are causing unnecessary losses.
+But often, there’s a flaw in your sales process that you can identify, control, and improve through our Integrative Sales Improvement Process to close more deals and fix the leaks that are causing unnecessary losses.
 The good news?
-Once you find these leaks, they’re usually easy to repair, leading to fast improvements in your sales revenue.
+Once you find these leaks, they’re usually easy to repair with proper Sales Funnel Optimization, leading to fast improvements in your sales revenue.
+This diagnostic approach is a corn

 5 Ways to Fix the Leaks in Your Sales Pipeline